-Matot מַּטּוֹת is the forty-second parsha in the annual reading cycle.
+Parsha Matot מַּטּוֹת is the forty-second parsha in the annual reading cycle.
 It is the ninth reading in Bamidbar (Numbers).
 It is the first half of the sixth double parsha.
 It is read with parsha Masei except on leap years.
+I discovered four ways to spell it – Matot, Mattot, Mattoth, or Matos.

 Matot מַּטּוֹת is translated as “tribe“.
 Strong’s defines as “a staff“, “rod“, “shaft“, “branch“, “a tribe“.

-Matot מַּטּוֹת is the fourth word (counting the hyphenated words as one word) in the second verse.
+Matot מַּטּוֹת is the fifth word (counting the hyphenated words as two words) in the second verse.
 It is the first distinctive word in the Hebrew text (see text below).

 - Hebrew letters – 5,652